Pixel 10: Marketing

 Ahead of the launch event, Google released several teaser videos previewing the phones, including one that poked fun at Apple's delayed launch of Apple Intelligence.

 Specifications

 Design

 The Pixel 10's appearance is very similar to that of the Pixel 9 and Pixel 10 Pro models, with flat sides, rounded corners, and an oval-shaped camera bar.
+However, there are 3 cameras on the Pixel 10's camera bar as opposed to 2 on the Pixel 9.
 It shares the same exact dimensions as the Pixel 10 Pro, with a 6.3" even-bezeled display, and introduces a telephoto sensor, making it the first non-Pro Pixel with a rear triple-camera configuration.

-It comes in four different colors, Obsidian, Frost, Limoncello, and Indigo, inspired by the “Really Blue” color from the first Pixel smartphone.
+It comes in four different colors: Obsidian, Frost, Lemongrass, and Indigo, inspired by the “Really Blue” color from the first Pixel smartphone.